whitelunarium/pages_fork/hacks/cookie-clicker/cookie-clicker-documentation.md

 5. Use **localStorage** to save the state of your feature if needed.
 6. Test your feature to make sure it works as expected.

----

-## What to Turn In

-- Your new feature!
-- A short explanation (2–3 sentences) of what feature you added and how it works.